Finding PEACE in Chaos

 © 2026 Stanley Hagemeyer

-Uncover an intriguing story now.
+Uncover this intriguing story now.

-Order now directly from the publisher or wherever books are sold.
+Order directly from the publisher or wherever books are sold.
 With 460 pages of story telling, this book is essential for anyone wanting to explore the lives of early 20th century pioneer farmers.
 Don’t miss the remarkable journey of the Hagemeyer family.

 If you care, but you just don't know how to help -